 - what kind of fostering they can offer

 - what age of children they can care for

 - how many children they can care for

 Foster carer approvals are reviewed every year and can change.

 This means caring for a child on a full time basis.
 Children needing a full-time foster family will be aged 0-16, although they may continue to be cared for until they are 18.

 Children may need full-time fostering for a few days or weeks, or they may need to stay with a foster family for a few months, or even years.
 Full-time fostering will support children until they either return home or move on to longer term care either through permanent fostering or adoption.

 This means caring for a child who is never going to be able to return to live with their birth family.
 Children needing a permanent fostering family can be any age but will need a fostering family who will care for them into adulthood.
 Babies and younger children who cannot return to their families are more likely to need an adoptive family.

 Adoption transfers the parental rights and responsibilities to adoptive parents and the child is no longer in the care of the local authority.
 If you are interested in adoption, rather than fostering, we would encourage you to contact an adoption agency.
 West Lothian Council does not currently recruit adopters.
-We would usually identify adoptive families through one of our two partner agencies either Scottish Adoption Association (new window) or St Andrew's Children's Society (new window).
+We would usually identify adoptive families through one of our two partner agencies either Scottish Adoption Association or St Andrew's Childrens Society.

 Permanent fostering offers a child a secure and safe family to grow up in while usually still keeping in touch with their family.
 The local authority continues to be involved and foster carers and the child would each have a social worker who would maintain regular contact.